No You Girls: Release

 "No You Girls" reached #22 in the UK Singles Chart two weeks before its official release, dropped to #24 the next week and then returned to #22 upon its official release.
 Although it, therefore, did not fulfill its expectations before its physical release, it became the band's second longest lasting single (after "Do You Want To") in the UK Top 100, remaining there for ten weeks.
 It remains their last song to reach the UK Top 40.
 Recently the song's intro was used in an episode of the TV show, Fringe, titled "Unleashed" and a part of the chorus was used during a party scene in the 2009 movie Sorority Row.

 The single release featured remixes from Vince Clarke, Noze and John Disco.
 The single was produced by Dan Carey and the band as part of the album sessions which took place at the band’s own HQ in Govan, Glasgow and Carey’s South London studio.
 The vinyl release of "No You Girls" features a slightly retouched version of the original "Lucid Dreams" called the "Mike Frazer Mix".

 The song was used to promote the 9th season of the teen drama Degrassi: The Next Generation.

 A slightly different edit of the song was sent to radio, mixed by Cenzo Townshend.

 Awards and nominations

 The song was nominated for Best Remixed Recording, Non-Classical at the 52nd Grammy Awards.
 It was remixed by the Danish artist Trentemøller.

 Music video

 The music video was released on Friday 13 March, the same night the band performed it for Comic Relief.
-The music video itself, directed by Nima Nourizadeh, features various girls with large dresses dancing around the band while they perform the track, as well as machines spitting out papers with the word "NO" written on them.
+The music video itself, directed by Nima Nourizadeh in his final music video to date, features various girls with large dresses dancing around the band while they perform the track, as well as machines spitting out papers with the word "NO" written on them.